Lesson 4: Using Surfaces to Define the Knee Joint#

 Please note that if the surface has thin parts is a good idea to remove the backside of the surface so that it becomes open.
 This ensures that the forces will continue to grow as the surfaces are compressed into each other.

 Due to the Force Dependent Kinematics (FDK), the joint axis for the knee moves as a function of external forces and muscle forces.
 In this lesson we want to have a closer look at this migration.
-We start by adding an AnyDrawRefFrame to the KneeCenter node of the thigh and the shank segments to show the migration.
-For the thigh segment we add
+Before inserting the implant, we relocate the position of the insertion node of the quadriceps muscle on the tibia back to the initial position.

 AnySeg Thigh = {